open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/demo.md

 kubectl port-forward svc/my-otel-demo-otelcol 4318:4318
 ```

-For more details on using the demo in Kubernetes see
+For more details on using the demo in Kubernetes, see
 [Kubernetes deployment](/docs/demo/kubernetes-deployment/).

 ## Configuration